-I am interested in decision-making behavior in a broad sense.
-During my study and training I have utilized multifaceted approaches including spiking neuronal network simulation, behaving monkey electrophysiology, and human psychophysics to study perceptual decisions in various aspects.
-Through these research experiences, I have gradually developed a keen interest on the apparent suboptimal behaviors in decision making.
-Many of them have cognitive origins, and therefore can potentially become a window to reveal important neuronal constraints in perception or decision making.
-I believe research in this direction will inspire new treatment for various neurological disorders.
-Additionally, understanding how and why our brains do not produce the most accurate perception or the best judgements in some situations will lead to better awareness of our flaws and become better decision-makers.
+Cheng Xue is currently a staff scientist in Marlene Cohen’s lab in the Department of Neurobiology at the University of Chicago.
+Xue received his bachelor’s and master’s degrees in physics from Nanjing University in China.
+He subsequently carried out his doctoral work at the German Primate Center, before joining the Cohen Lab as a postdoctoral researcher, where he is now a staff scientist.
+Xue is interested in decision-making behavior in the broad sense.
+He uses multi-faceted approaches including behaving monkey electrophysiology, computational modeling, and human psychophysics to study decisions in various aspects.
+Through these research experiences, Xue developed a keen interest in the apparently suboptimal decision-making strategies that are used by every species.
+Many of them may have cognitive origins, and therefore can potentially become a window to reveal important neuronal constraints in perception or decision-making.
+He believes research in this direction will inspire new treatment for various neurological disorders.
+Additionally, understanding how and why our brains do not produce the most accurate perception or the best judgments can inform better decision-making strategies.

 Principal Investigator: Marlene Cohen